• Skip to primary navigation

 • Use a wide shallow stainless steel pan or container to speed up the freezing process.

-• Store in the freezer in a covered container for up to one month.
+• Store in the freezer in an airtight container for up to one month.

 Cool Watermelon Lime Italian Granita Ice